Protect Yourself Against Online Fraud & Identity Theft

 - Close all accounts that are or may be affected by the identity theft.
 Also, regarding any checking accounts thus closed, contact the following major check verification companies and ask that retailers using their databases not accept checks drawn on the closed accounts:

-- Contact Northwoods State Bank at any of the three full service branches.
+- Contact NSB at any of the three full service branches.